529 College Savings Plan

 It’s important to note, the tax rate used to assess the penalty is that of the beneficiary.
 Most often, the beneficiary will be at a lower tax rate than the parent.

-Are there exceptions to the 529 plan withdrawal penalty?
+exceptions to the 529 plan withdrawal penalty

 There are several exceptions when it comes to penalties for 529 plans.
 However, you still pay federal income tax.
 They include scholarship, military service, disability, and death.

-Important tax changes coming in 2024
+Important tax changes

 However, there are restrictions: